zhezhaoa/ngram2vec/README.md

 This toolkit is inspired by Omer Levy's work http://bitbucket.org/omerlevy/hyperwords<br>
 We reuse part of his code in this toolkit.
 We also thank him for his kind suggestions.<br>
-We build glovef upon glove https://github.com/stanfordnlp/GloVe<br>
-I can not finish this toolkit without the help from Bofang Li, Shen Li, [Prof. Ju Fan](http://info.ruc.edu.cn/academic_professor.php?teacher_id=162), and Jianwei Cui in Xiaomi<br>
+I also got the help from Bofang Li, [Prof. Ju Fan](http://info.ruc.edu.cn/academic_professor.php?teacher_id=162), and Jianwei Cui in Xiaomi.<br>
 My tutors are [Tao Liu](http://info.ruc.edu.cn/academic_professor.php?teacher_id=46) and [Xiaoyong Du](http://info.ruc.edu.cn/academic_professor.php?teacher_id=57)

 ## Contact us

 We are looking forward to receiving your questions and advice to this toolkit.
 We will reply you as soon as possible.
-We will further perfect this toolkit in a few weeks, including reimplement word2vecf and glovef in python and open line2features interface to better support adding arbitrary features.<br>
+We will further perfect this toolkit.<br>
 [Zhe Zhao](https://zhezhaoa.github.io/), helloworld@ruc.edu.cn, from [DBIIR lab](http://iir.ruc.edu.cn/index.jsp)<br>
-Bofang Li, libofang@ruc.edu.cn<br>
 Shen Li, shen@mail.bnu.edu.cn<br>
 Renfen Hu, irishere@mail.bnu.edu.cn